jonasfdb/orb/README.md

 ## 💭 Contact

-Orb is developed and maintained with love and care by me, jonasfdb <3 To contact me, you can either directly contact me through Discord under the username "jonasfdb", or you shoot me an email at jonasdebuhr@gmail.com.
+Orb is developed and maintained with love and care by me, jonasfdb <3 To contact me, you can either directly contact me through Discord under the username "jonasfdb".